 Authorities may ignore crimes targeting LBGTI people.
 In some cases, authorities may themselves discriminate.
 They could fine, deport or extort you.
 Reporting a crime against you could even get you arrested or jailed.

 Different aspects of your identity can expose you to overlapping forms of discrimination and increase the risks you might face.
 This is sometimes referred to as intersectionality.
 Aspects of your identity can include your:

 - mental health.

 How to reduce the risks

 - Consider avoiding public displays of affection.
-In some conservative destinations, even a small gesture could incite violence.
+Even a small gesture could incite discrimination or violence.